 In circumstances where one parent has retained a child contrary to the terms of a parenting Order, a party may file an application to retrieve the child from the other parent.
 This is known as a recovery application.

-In other circumstances, a party may file a Contravention Application if they are of the belief that a party to the Order has contravened the terms of the Order.
+In other circumstances, a party may file a Contravention Application if they believe that a party to the parenting Order has contravened any of its terms.

 What can I do if my ex-partner has taken my child overseas?

-Depending on the location of the child, a treaty known as The Hague Convention (of which Australia is a party to) becomes relevant.
-Briefly, if a child has been removed or retained in a country which is a party to the Convention, an application can be made to the Court for that child to be returned.
+Australia is a signatory country to an international treaty known as The Hague Convention.
+If a child has been removed or retained in a country which is a party to the Convention (as Australia is), an application can be made to the Court in that country; to seek the child’s return.
+Importantly, the issues surrounding a Hague Convention matter are very complex and require expert family law advice.

 How does a Court determine what parenting Order to make for my child?

-The following are some of the factors the Court takes into account in determining the above two elements:
+- The following are some of the factors the Court takes into account:-:

 How can we help you?